ErpNetDocs/tech/advanced/calculated-attributes/operators/floor.md

 ## Example

-The following example gets the largest integer that is less than or equal to 'Quantity' of a Sales Order Line:
+The following example gets the largest integer that is less than or equal to the quantity of a sales order line:

 ```
 10: FLOOR ATTRIB:QuantityValue